Preparing for Foot Surgery!

 - Bed backrest

-- Writing materials (ex. pencil, paper, (to keep track of medications)
+- Writing materials such as pen and paper (ex. to keep track of medications)

 - Hand lotion

 If you drive a car your ability to drive can be impacted profoundly or minimally depending on what foot is operated on and what type of care you have.
 The most important thing regarding your return to driving is SAFETY!
 A safe return to driving is much easier and quicker if you had minor surgery on your non-driving (left) foot, whereas it can take many months to return to safe driving if you underwent a major operation on your driving (right) foot.
 You should discuss the likely timeline for returning to driving with your surgeon -before your operation!
 In addition, if possible arrange for a Temporary Handicap placard during your recovery period.
-In most states this requires your physician to complete Temporary Disabled Parking Permit.
+In most states, this requires your physician to complete a Temporary Disabled Parking Permit.
 Many surgeons will have these forms in their office.
-If they do not you can usually download a form from your state’s Department of Motor Vehicle (DMV) website.
+If they do not, you can usually download a form from your state’s Department of Motor Vehicle (DMV) website.
 You may be charged a small fee to have this form completed.
-Once completed the form can be mailed to the DMV and it takes a few weeks to be processed.
+Once completed, the form can be mailed to the DMV and it takes a few weeks to be processed.
 Alternatively, you can make an appointment or walk into any DMV office with the form and they will issue the placard.
-You should consider doing this prior to surgery as standing in line with crutches while your leg is dangling down shortly after surgery can be problematic
+You should consider doing this prior to surgery, as standing in line with crutches while your leg is dangling down shortly after surgery can be problematic.

-After surgery you will have swelling in the foot, and pain from the incision.
-The swelling is related to the increased blood flow to the foot in response to the “surgical injury” as well as the decreased capacity of blood to return to the heart due to less muscle lower leg muscle contractions (which have the effect of increasing venous blood return).
+After surgery, you will have swelling in the foot, and pain.
+The swelling is related to the increased blood flow to the foot in response to the “surgical injury,” as well as the decreased capacity of blood to return to the heart due to fewer lower leg muscle contractions (which have the effect of increasing venous blood return).
 Swelling is often directly proportional to pain.
 The greatest swelling occurs in the first 3-4 days after surgery.
-After that the swelling gradually diminishes.
+After that, the swelling gradually diminishes.
 However, it often takes many months (or even a year for major surgery) for all of the swelling to resolve.
 The pain associated with swelling can vary widely.
-If it is not managed appropriately it can be very uncomfortable and frustrating.
+If it is not managed appropriately, it can be very uncomfortable and frustrating.
 Keeping the leg elevated, particularly in the days immediately after surgery, is the best strategy to minimize swelling.

 Post-operative pain control